Does it Make Sense to Manage Safety and Quality Risk in an Integrated, Unified QHSE?

 But the real reason why your enterprise must adopt an integrated QHSE is that it pays for itself.
 It reduces the risk of penalties and the likelihood of mishaps, not to mention the high cost (financial and brand reputation) of failure of compliance or safety.

 There are several advantages of going with a cloud-based QHSE like ComplianceQuest.
 As a next-generation product, we’re built from the ground up for the cloud, making the platform flexible and scalable.

 Here, we highlight a few advantages of going to a cloud-based QHSE built on the Salesforce platform.

-- Costs in proportion to the scale of your business: Last but not least, the most important ROI factor is this and this is true for most SaaS companies.
-Your cost scales as your organization scales.
-When your user base is small, and the no. of modules you need is lesser, you simply pay a lower amount every month.
+- Costs in proportion to the scale of your business: Last but not least, the most important ROI factor this is true for most SaaS companies - your cost scales as your organization scales.
+When your user base is small, and the number of modules you need is lesser, you simply pay a lower amount every month.

 #4: Catastrophic Effects of Managing Risk across Two Systems

 When an enterprise fails to build a culture around safety and quality, shortcuts and unsafe practices creep into the system.
 The cost of not managing safety risk is often understood only in hindsight.

 A unified QHSE can lay the foundation to drive digital transformation, wherein quality and safety are given the same importance at the C-suite and board level.